Metropolitan planning levy

 $2,357,000 ÷ $1,000 = $2,357.

-The metropolitan planning levy is:
+The levy is:

-($2,357 × $1.30) = $3,064.10.
+$2,357 × $1.30 = $3,064.10.

-Apply for a levy certificate
+Apply for an MPL certificate

-We encourage all MPL certificate applicants to engage with the relevant planning authority to ensure that their planning permit application is ready to be lodged prior to applying for an MPL certificate as extensions of time are not available for MPL certificates or revised MPL certificates.
+We encourage all MPL certificate applicants to engage with the relevant planning authority to ensure that their planning permit application is ready to be lodged prior to applying for an MPL certificate as extensions of time are strictly not available for MPL certificates or revised MPL certificates.

 The application form tells you how much levy you need to pay based on the estimated development cost.
 When you submit your completed application, you must pay the levy by electronic funds transfer.